64of 100

 Local tick habitat

-Augusta is 94% natural land cover (79% forest, plus open and brushy areas) across its 55.14 sq mi, home to about 19,102 people.
-That makes it the 25th-most wooded of the 30 towns in Kennebec County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Augusta is 94% natural land cover (77% forest, plus open and brushy areas) across its 55.14 sq mi, home to about 19,102 people.
+That makes it the 24th-most wooded of the 29 towns in Kennebec County.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Kennebec County reports about 194 Lyme cases per 100,000 people a year, the 73rd-highest of 210 Northeast counties.
+Kennebec County reports about 194 Lyme cases per 100,000 people a year, in the top 4% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Augusta's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Augusta right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Augusta, today's risk reads moderate (56/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Augusta, today's risk reads moderate (64/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns